Researchers’ Support Pack

 The decision about whether to offer payment for public contributions is ultimately up to the Principal Investigator of the research project.
 What is appropriate will be different for each project, depending on what is required of the public contributors, the resources available and the individual circumstances of the contributors.

-There is no ‘one size fits all’ rule but offering payment may be more appropriate where involvement is on-going, comes with specific expectations, has a significant time burden, requires particular skills, experiences or expertise or where suitable contributors were selected via an application/acceptance model (akin to a job interview).
+Increasingly, there is an expectation that honoraria are offered for public involvement – particularly at the post funding stage.
+Honoraria are particularly expected for activities/roles where involvement is on-going, comes with specific expectations, has a significant time burden, requires particular skills, experiences or expertise or where suitable contributors were selected via an application/ acceptance model (akin to a job interview).

 Public involvement has the greatest impact when research teams have a good understanding of what they expect to gain from it.
 Everyone gets more out of the experience when expectations are made clear so that they can be adequately met by all parties.

-Once this has been determined, it should be formalised for public contributors in a in a Role Description or Letter of Engagement that outlines the expectations (terms) of involvement, the level of support provided and details (amount and when, how and to whom they will be paid) of payments offered so that the public can make an informed decision about whether they would like to be involved.
+Expectations and responsibilities should be recorded for public contributors in a Role Description or Letter of Engagement that outlines the expectations (terms) of involvement, the level of support provided and details of payments offered so that the public can make an informed decision about whether they would like to be involved.

 NIHR guidance from April 2022 states that payment (including non-cash payments such as gift vouchers) for involvement activities can be considered as income by HMRC and can therefore affect benefit entitlements.